Persistent Stiefel-Whitney Classes of Tangent Bundles: Čech estimation

 Let \( M \) be a compact smooth submanifold embedded in \( \mathbb{R}^D \).
 The \emph{reach} of \( M \), denoted by \( \tau(M) \), is defined as

-Intuitively, the reach quantifies both the maximum sectional curvature of $M$ and the width of its narrowest bottleneck-like structure simultaneously.
-A larger reach indicates a well-behaved, smoothly curved manifold, whereas a small reach suggests sharp bends or potential self-intersections (see \citealt{federer1959curvature, aamari2019estimating}).
+Intuitively, the reach reflects both the curvature of $M$ and the width of its narrowest bottleneck.
+A larger reach indicates a smoothly curved manifold, whereas a small reach suggests sharp bends or potential self-intersections (see \citealt{federer1959curvature, aamari2019estimating}).